ux-at-icfnext/child-welfare/_includes/patterns/hero/hero-landing.md

         <span class="usa-hero__heading--alt">Child Welfare Information Gateway</span>
       </h1>
       <div class="hero-image"><img src="/assets/icons/images/main-hero.jpg" /></div>
-      A quick statement capturing the essence of Child Welfare Information Gateway goes here.
+      <p>A quick statement capturing the essence of Child Welfare Information Gateway goes here.
 This can be two to three lines in length.
-The button will link to the About Us page.
+The button will link to the About Us page.</p>
       <div class="hero-btns">
         <a class="usa-button hero-landing-button"
           href="{{ hero.button.href | relative_url }}">